 It took nine years for Matt Damon to return to the big screen to play action hero Jason Bourne.
-The Bourne Ultimatum, the third installment in this series, arrived in theaters in 2007 but this past summer, Damon returned to the series in the aptly-titled Jason Bourne.
+The Bourne Ultimatum, approved the third installment in this series, buy more about arrived in theaters in 2007 but this past summer, Damon returned to the series in the aptly-titled Jason Bourne.

 Arriving in theaters in late July, the film grossed over 160 million domestically and went on to earn 415 million internationally.

 The fourth film features Bourne as a loner who is brought back into the fold when his former ally Nicky Parsons (Julia Stiles) discovers some files related to Bourne’s recruitment into the CIA.
 That information forces Bourne to rethink his work with the intelligence agency.